bia3334/interview_AI/docs/USER_GUIDE.md

 ## Features

-## Features

-- 🎯 Invisibility: Undetectable window that bypasses most screen capture methods
+### Invisibility
+The application window is invisible to most screen sharing and recording software, including:
+- Google Meet
+- Discord
+- Most browser-based screen recording tools
+- Screenshot tools

+### Screenshot Capture
-- 📸 Screenshot Capture: Capture screenshots of coding problems with a simple keyboard shortcut.
+Capture screenshots of coding problems directly from your screen with a simple keyboard shortcut.

-- 🤖 AI-Powered Analysis: Automatically analyzes coding problems
+### AI-Powered Analysis
+Get AI-powered analysis of coding problems, including:
+- Problem understanding
-- 💡 Solution Generation: Get detailed explanations and solutions
+- Solution strategies
-- 🔧 Real-time Debugging: Debug your code with AI assistance (GPT for now)
+- Code examples
+- Debugging assistance

+### Window Management
-- 🎨 Window Management: Freely move and position the window anywhere on screen
+Easily move and position the window anywhere on your screen using keyboard shortcuts.

+## User Interface

+The application has a tabbed interface with three main sections:

+### Prompt Tab
+- Text input field for entering custom prompts
+- Send button to submit prompts to the AI
+- Response area displaying AI-generated solutions and explanations

+### Screenshots Tab
+- Button to take screenshots
+- Button to process screenshots
+- List of captured screenshots
+- Option to remove screenshots

+### Shortcuts Tab
+- List of all available keyboard shortcuts
+- Descriptions of what each shortcut does

 ## Keyboard Shortcuts